 - 2 teaspoon of salt to the dough.

-Cut the slices of guanciale into strips of amateur long, uniform and of the same thickness.
-(Do not cut the bacon into cubes).
+cut the slices of guanciale into strips of amateur long, uniform and of the same thickness.
+(Do not cut the guanciale into cubes).

-Peel the tomatoes casalini boiling 2/3 minutes advance in boiling water, peel away the central part and the seeds, place in a bowl the tomatoes together with their juice. taste the tomatoes, if you feel those too acid, then add 1 tablespoon of sugar.
+boil 2/3 minutes the tomatoes casalini into boiling water.
+After, peel away the central part and the seeds,and place them in a bowl together with their juice.
+Check if the taste is too acid.
+In case add 1 tablespoon of sugar.

-Grate the cheese.
-Put the meat in a large frying pan in iron so as to completely cover the bottom, and let it heat over high heat.
-Reduce the heat and fry the bacon for a couple of minutes, until it has reached the right coloring camel.
+put the meat in a large frying pan.
+Heat it over high heat.
+Reduce the heat and fry the bacon for a couple of minutes.
 As soon as you see camel-colored guanciale you remove the pan from the fire, then add tomatoes.

-Pour the bucatini into the pan adding, little by little grated pecorino.
-Pour Bucatini matriciana in a dish, adding a pinch on the surface of pecorino cheese and serve hot.
+pour the bucatini into the pan adding, little by little grated pecorino.
+Add a pinch on the surface of pecorino cheese and serve hot.

 Perfect wine combination with Bucatini alla Amatriciana : Montepulciano d’Abruzzo or Syrah.